timschofield/webERP/doc/README.txt

 INSTALLATION

+Note that 4.09 includes a new css structure and that upgrading from previous version will require that the browser cache is cleared for the new css to render correctly.

 Installation is largely automatic having extracted the archive to a directory under the web-server's root and then browsing to this directory.
 The installation script will display with guidance on how to proceed.

 Detailed installation instructions are in the file doc/INSTALL.txt in the doc directory.
 If you have trouble installing with the automated script, it is important to read the INSTALL.txt file in its entirety before proceeding manually.
 A printout is recommended.